lemnjs/lemn/README.md

 A tiny web framework rendering dom using an template tag function `h`.

-- Easy to use
+- Render components and text as elements or attributes
+- Tiny footprint with 1.3kb build minified and gzipped
-  - No required build infrastructure (babel, webpack, browserify, broccoli, etc)
+- No required build infrastructure (babel, webpack, browserify, etc)
-- Easy to maintain
-  - Small code footprint